 Mix just until the yumminess is worked through the dough, then roll the cookies into heaping tablespoon sized balls.

-Check that baby out huh?
 Try to avoid dropping them on the rug.

 Ingredients: